 Thus, it may definitely be better to use the services described below for setting up a company, because in most cases they can open a bank account for you, even if you are an international founder.

 2.2.
-How to open a company in the USA using web solutions like Clerky, Stripe Atlas, Gust Launch
+How to open a company using web solutions like Clerky, Stripe Atlas, Gust Launch

 If you think that registration of the company on your own is quite complicated and subject to many human-factor related errors, as did I, then you may go with either Clerky, Stripe Atlas or Gust Launch.